 During 2003, we entered into a \$20.0 million credit facility with Brown Brothers Harriman & Co.
 On December 1, 2006, we amended the terms of the credit facility.
 This amendment changed the terms of our current \$20.0 million credit facility, by allowing borrowing of up to \$10.0 million in British Pound Sterling or Eurocurrency and extending the maturity date from January 1, 2007 to December 1, 2009.
-The amended credit facility bears interest at either (1) the base rate announced by BBH from time to time, (2) the London Interbank Offered Rate ("LIBOR") or (3) the Eurocurrency base rate, a margin of 2.5% or 2.75% depending on our debt service leverage ratio.
+The amended credit facility bears interest at either (1) the base rate announced by BBH from time to time, (2) the London Interbank Offered Rate ("LIBOR") or (3) the Eurocurrency base rate, plus, in the case of LIBOR or the Eurocurrency base rate, a margin of 2.5% or 2.75% depending on our debt service leverage ratio.
 As of June 30, 2008, there was no debt outstanding under the credit facility.
 As of June 30, 2008, we were in compliance with the financial covenants contained in the credit facility involving income, debt coverage and cash flow, as well as minimum working capital requirements.
-Additionally, the credit facility also contains limitations on our ability to incur additional indebtedness and requires creditor approval for acquisitions funded with cash, promissory notes and/or other consideration in excess of \$6.0 million and for acquisition portion of our growth strategy.
+Additionally, the credit facility also contains limitations on our ability to incur additional indebtedness and requires creditor approval for acquisitions funded with cash, promissory notes and/or other consideration in excess of \$6.0 million and for acquisitions funded solely with equity in excess of \$10.0 million.
+We do not believe that these requirements will be a significant constraint on our operations or on the acquisition portion of our growth strategy.
 As of June 30, 2008, there was no debt outstanding under the credit facility compared to \$5.5 million outstanding as of December 31, 2007.
 As of June 30, 2008, we were not subject to any borrowing restrictions under the covenants and we had available borrowing capacity under our revolving credit facility of \$20.0 million.